openaps/AndroidAPSdocs/docs/EN/Getting-Started/Sample-Setup.md

    - Settings > Hardware Data Source > 640G/EverSense
    - Settings > Inter-app settings > Accept Calibrations > `ON`
    - Menu > Start sensor (is only "pro forma" and has nothing to do with the running G5 sensor.
 This is necessary otherwise an error message will appear regularly.)

+For more information about xDrip+, see here [BG source page](../Configuration/BG-Source.md).

 ### Example of an alarm setup
 The "Urgent low alarm" (below 55 mg/dl resp.
 3,1 mmol) is a standard alarm from the modified Dexcom app that cannot be disabled.